Four-force (4-force) is a four-vector, considered as

 However, in addition to the

-momentum of particles, moving matter also has the momentum of the field
+momentum of particles, moving matter also has momentum of field associated with

-associated with the matter, which requires a more general definition of
+matter, which requires a more general definition of four-momentum and

 In general relativity, it is